k1729p/Study22/docs/README.md

 kp.services.AccountMongoService::processPayload</a> creates the MongoDB entity from the Kafka record payload.
 </P>
 <P>
-The Kubernetes pod 'study22-acc-receiver' log <a href="images/AccountReceiverProcessPayload.png">screenshot</a>
+The <a href="images/AccountReceiverProcessPayload.png">screenshot</a>
- from the 26 Kafka records payload processing.
+of the Kubernetes pod 'study22-acc-receiver' log from the 26 Kafka records payload processing.
 </P>

 <P><img src="images/greenCircle.png">